ConvivioTeam/cookbook/business_operation_recipe/README.md

 [Our Purpose](/business_operation_recipe/our-purpose.md): why our company exists, what we focus on and how we behave.
 This is the core definition of our business.

-[Our Momentum](/business_operation_recipe/our-momentum.md): How we run the business, achieve our aims and continuosly improve it.
+[Our Pulse](/business_operation_recipe/our-pulse.md): How we run the business, achieve our aims and continuously improve it.